 Sarah Shonts - ms mft

 Sarah’s first career was in engineering and project management – roles which provided ample opportunity to hone interpersonal and relational skills.
-She has also volunteered with hospice, mentored blended family couples through her local church community, and served on the board of directors for The Bridge to Hope in Menomonie, WI - a shelter for victims of domestic abuse.
+She has also volunteered with hospice, mentored blended family couples through her local church community, and served on the board of directors for The Bridge to Hope in Menomonie, WI – a shelter for victims of domestic abuse.

 Menomonie is where Sarah and her husband have made their home, along with their spirited golden retriever, Lucy.
 They are parents, step-parents and in-laws to eight wonderful young adults.
-In her free time, she loves to cook, hike, kayak, play piano, and rarely passes up an opportunity to curl up and watch a good movie.
+In her free time, Sarah loves to cook, garden, hike, kayak, play piano, and rarely passes up an opportunity to curl up and watch a good movie.

 Jennifer Crim - ms mft, co-owner

 After working on the administrative side of the counseling industry for over a decade, Jennifer is thrilled to finally begin her career as a therapy provider.
 As a recent graduate of the University of Stout - MFT graduate program, she is currently working toward independent licensure in both Wisconsin and Minnesota.

 For Jennifer, therapy offers a unique opportunity to be present with another human being as they explore their understanding of themselves and their core relationships.
 She believes in the power of reflective listening in a safe context to allow for new perspectives, growth, and possibilities to emerge in her clients' lives.

-Her interests include somatic therapy (working with the body and nervous system to manage stress), trauma, family systems, anxiety, and spirituality.
+Her interests include somatic therapy (working with the body and nervous system to manage stress), trauma, family systems, anxiety, depression, individuation and spirituality.
 Jennifer enjoys working with all ages, but especially thinks teens and college students are awesome.